odedglas/node-execution-context/README.md

 Any future processes that will be added to the async execution chain will be exposed to this context.

 ### update(update: object)

 Updates the current execution context with a given update obect.

 ### get()

 Returns the current execution context identified with the current asyncId.

+### run(fn: Function, initialContext: object)

+Runs a given function under a dedicated AsyncResource, exposing given initial context to the process and it's child processes.

 ### API Usage